How Writing is Like Sewing

 But it is possible at each stage of development to introduce a little project.
 At first, these might be things like bean bags (squares) or a string dress (no pattern, but the dress uses casings).
 As the student gets comfortable, making an a-line dress for a doll from a pattern becomes possible and a thrill!
 Producing a doll quilt is the first step toward making one for a bed.

-Eventually, the seamstress learns tricks to make the process easier and faster.
-The student of sewing can size up a pattern to know if it’s too difficult or too easy, and can make changes to make the pattern work.
+Eventually, the student of sewing learns tricks to make the process easier and faster.
+They can size up a pattern to know if it’s too difficult or too easy, and can make changes to make the pattern work.

 Sewing is not about the dress patterns or quilts.
 Sewing is a set of skills that can be applied to patterns.